'I won't rest until somebody tells me the truth': Mother asks why first responders overlooked her daughter at crash site

 Nelson said the SHP’s Sgt.
 Adam Carter told her on June 14 that Cole Williams never mentioned to authorities that his mother was a passenger.
 “Apparently, he did not say his mother was with him … even when he went to the hospital after the wreck with a busted lip.
 He never mentioned nothing about his mother,’’ Nelson said of her conversation with Carter.

-Cole Williams reportedly was transported to Moses Cone Hospital in Greensboro for injuries that were not considered life threatening, a press release from the SHP said.
-Nelson said she believes he broke four ribs in the crash.
-He was released from the hospital on June 14 and went home with his father, Jeffrey Williams of Madison, Nelson and Tysinger said.

-Four days later, law enforcement agents arrested the younger Williams at his father's Williams Road home off of U.S. 220 and booked him into the county jail at around 10:30 p.m. that night, according to a spokesman for the sheriff's office.

-Within the State Medical Examiner’s report is testimony from Rockingham County EMS paramedic Connie King, who said, “The driver made no mention, to the responding EMS unit of anyone else being in the vehicle.’’
+The State Medical Examiner’s report contains testimony from Rockingham County EMS paramedic Connie King, who said: “The driver made no mention, to the responding EMS unit, of anyone else being in the vehicle.’’

-Their grandson's silence is troubling, Teresa Williams' parents said, but they said they are further perplexed about why authorities didn’t assume their daughter was a passenger in a vehicle registered in her name.
+But, Teresa Williams’ parents are also confused about why authorities didn’t assume their daughter was a passenger in a vehicle registered in her name.

-Asked if officials ran the car’s license plates to determine its ownership, the SHP's spokesman Knox declined to comment, stating the SHP could not provide information about an active investigation.
+Asked if officials ran the car’s license plates to determine its ownership, SHP spokesman Knox said agency officials could not discuss an active investigation.

 How the search for Teresa Williams began